TimPasquini/BladesInTheDarkGenerators/README.md

 General operation info:

 If you're running the Master Generator, just enter the number associated with the desired option to get an automatically generated description for that menu item.
+The description will automatically be copied to your clipboard for easy pasting into a VTT, chat, or your notes.

 Each generator exists as individual module that can be run from a terminal instance.
 Buildings and People require "common" or "rare" as